Bogotobogo

 We should have a recent version of the Java SDK (JDK) installed on our system.

-Now, Java platform is ready to go. - Eclipse IDE for Java Developers (version 3.6-Helios or 3.7-Indigo).
+Now, Java platform is ready to go. - Eclipse IDE for Java Developers (Eclipse Kepler (4.3) Packages).

 In Eclipse, open the Preferences dialog via Windows -> Preferences.